Axionable/Axionaut/README.md

 ## AxionautV2 - DYI Robocar Tips and Tricks
-Axionaut V2 is the winner of the second [IronCar France](http://ironcar.org) robocar competition.
+The Axionaut is the winner of the second [IronCar France](http://ironcar.org) robocar competition.
 The following repository contains all the tips and tricks we used to win.
-The provided autopilot model will work seameless with Vincent's [IronCar Framework](https://github.com/vinzeebreak/ironcar).
+The provided autopilot model will work seameless with Vincent's [IronCar](https://github.com/vinzeebreak/ironcar) framework.

 ## Introduction
-Axionaut provides a straightforward approach to prototype mini RC autonomous vehicles.

-The complete bill of materials is avaliable here: https://www.axionable.com/axionaut-termine-1er-de-la-deuxieme-course-iron-car/

-Axionaut is intended for rapid experimentation, use the built-in Deep Learning architectures and start driving!
+The Axionaut is based on a 4x4 Radio Controlled (RC) monster truck chasis, the complete bill of materials is avaliable here: https://www.axionable.com/axionaut-termine-1er-de-la-deuxieme-course-iron-car/ There is a lot of documentation on internet about how to win DIY robocar races.
+The following documentation will guide you through the best practices and tricks we found both searching and experimenting to win your next race!

 ## Code style